Find Any File (FAF)

 - FAF cannot find text in PDF, Word, Excel and similar document files (unless Spotlight has indexed them, which isn't necessarily the case on external and network disks).

 - FAF cannot find metadata stored in files, such as image sizes, EXIF data and GPS coordinates (check out the alternatives below for that).

 Find Any File doesn't replace Spotlight, but it complements it greatly:

-- If you search for files by name, size or date, use FAF, as only then you can be sure that everything available is found, even if Spotlight hasn't indexed it.
+- If you search for files by name, size, dates, kind and other directory properties, use FAF, because only then you can be sure that everything available is found, even if Spotlight hasn't indexed it.

 Not convinced yet?
 Read this review of FAF at MacWorld.com

 See a video of Andy Ihnatko recommending FAF on the MacBreak Weekly 506 show